pactus-project/docs/content/docs/getting-started/pactus-docker.md

 docker run -it --rm -v ~/pactus:/root/pactus pactus/pactus pactus-daemon init
 ```

-This command creates your wallet and setup the working working directory at `~/pactus`.
+This command creates your wallet and setup the working directory at `~/pactus`.

   {{< /tab >}}
   {{< tab >}}